 Shatavari for Reproductive Support

 Stress – Stress and pregnancy are believed to be closely associated according to some studies.
 What science is aiming to prove, human society has understood for ages: pregnant women should be saved stress whenever possible.
 In some well-designed studies, regular consumption of shatavari seems to correlate with lower levels of cortisol and other stress indicators in human beings and other animals.
 If this were the only potential benefit from shatavari, it might seem worth taking for mothers-to-be.
-Fortunately, this is far from shatavari’s only potential benefit.
+Fortunately, shatavari has many potential health benefits.

 Immune System Support – During gestation, mother and child share an immune system.
 The mother’s milk goes on to nurture the child’s developing immune system during the first year of life.
 A healthy immune system is also important to the normal development of the fetus during pregnancy, identified by some as “endometriosis, blocked fallopian tubes, uterine fibroids, damage from c-section, ovarian cysts.”